-The Workforce Development Council serves as both the State and Local Workforce Investment Board.
+The Workforce Development Council serves as South Dakota's single-area statewide Workforce Investment Board.
 With the Council's support, Adult Education issues are addressed and program initiatives are integrated with other state efforts.

-Labor and Regulation's Director of Workforce Training [who also acts as the State Director of Adult Education] functioned as the de facto executive director for the Council, and the Cabinet Secretary sat on the Council as a voting member.
+Labor and Regulation's Director of Workforce Training [who also acts as the State Director of Adult Education] is highly involved in setting the Council's agenda, while the Cabinet Secretary serves the Council as a voting member.
 Through the Council's efforts, local offices provide assistance with job searches, employment guidance and counseling, as well as referrals to appropriate services which benefit individuals under all WIOA Titles.
 The local offices support not only those seeking jobs and training, but also businesses and employers.